 If you are a retailer or an interior designer or brand manager working with retail you should be aware of the impact of this decision.
 It provides another way for brands to cement their corporate personality into intellectual property assets (in this case trade marks) which can then be leveraged to further distinguish the brand from competitors.

 The case arose because Apple sought to extend its US trade mark for a representation of its store layout internationally through an international trade mark application (using what is called the Madrid Protocol).
 This included a trade mark application in Germany.
 The German courts first rejected the trade mark application, but on appeal from Apple sought clarification from the CJEU as to whether a store layout was capable of being registered as a trade mark.
-(Details of the full questions and decision are here).

 The CJEU’s answer was yes, a store layout could be registered as a trademark provided it met certain criteria.
 A trade mark can consist of any sign which is capable of being represented graphically.
 Most often this is a business name or logo, but it will also include designs, shapes or packaging of goods.
 Whether it is a word, logo, or design, the mark applied for must be capable of distinguishing the goods or services of one brand from another.
 The CJEU determined that a representation of a store layout would be a graphical design and it therefore met the first hurdle, unlike, for example smells or sounds which despite their potential distinctiveness cannot be represented graphically.